mdn/content/files/en-us/web/api/htmldialogelement/close/index.md

 The following example shows a simple button that, when clicked, opens a
 {{htmlelement("dialog")}} containing a form via the `showModal()` method.
-From there you can click the _Cancel_ button to close the dialog (via the
+From there you can click the _X_ button to close the dialog (via the
 {{domxref("HTMLDialogElement.close()")}} method), or submit the form via the submit button.